Therapeutics

 Background

 This investigational therapeutic is the first antisense oligonucleotide (ASO) targeting tau expression to enter clinical trials.
 Developed by IONIS in collaboration with Timothy Miller at Washington University, St. Louis, ASOs that inhibit the translation of tau mRNAs into protein have been shown to reduce toxin-induced seizures, neuronal loss, and neurofibrillary pathology in adult tau-transgenic mouse models.
-They have also been shown to normalize behavioral phenotypes and lengthen survival in such mice.
-Infusion of tau ASO into the CSF of cynomolgus monkeys was shown to reduce tau mRNA across different brain regions, and CSF tau levels following ASO exposure have been correlated to hippocampal tau levels (Devos et al., 2013; DeVos et al., 2017).
+They also have been shown to normalize behavioral phenotypes and lengthen survival in such mice.
+Infusion of tau ASO into the CSF of cynomolgus monkeys was shown to reduce tau mRNA across different brain regions, and CSF tau levels following ASO exposure have been correlated to hippocampal tau levels (DeVos et al., 2013; DeVos et al., 2017).

 Previous ASO therapies—developed by IONIS against mutant SMA, SOD1, and huntingtin proteins—are delivered intrathecally to patients.
 The SMA, SOD1, and this tau-targeted ASO are partnered with Biogen; the ASO targeting huntingtin is partnered with Roche.